MattNolanLab/gridcells/README.rst

 License
 -------

 `gridcells` is distributed under the GPL license.
-See LICENSE.txt in the root of the source directory.
+See LICENSE.txt in the root of the source directory. `armadillo`, which is part of this source, is distributed under the `Mozilla Public License 2.0
+<http://arma.sourceforge.net/license.html>`_.
+This packages also uses a
+modified version of `armanpy <http://sourceforge.net/p/armanpy/wiki/Home/>`_.
+`armanpy` is distributed under the LGPL license.

 References